MaxPleaner/email_endpoint/README.md

 challenge prompt ("to", "to_name", "from", "from_name", "subject", "body").
 These must be given in the form body of the request as a JSON string

-The response returns a JSON-formatted hash, but it doesn't contain any data.
+The response returns a JSON-formatted hash.
-The valuable information regarding the success/failure of the response is in the status code.
-202 means success.
-422 means there are parameter errors.
+For succesfull responses, the status code will be either 200 or 202 and the response body will be an empty JSON-formatted hash.
+For validation errors, the status code is 422 and the response body will be a JSON-formatted hash mapping key to array(of error message strings).
-Other response codes may be returned, depending on the response from the underlying service (SendGrid, Mailgun).
+Other response codes may be returned, depending on the response from the underlying service (SendGrid, Mailgun), but to avoid leaking application details, the response body is hidden.

 By default, SendGrid is used by the server to send email.
 However, this can easily be changed to MailGun by launching the server with an